yangaound/web-auth-sdk/README.md

     ]
     ```

-2. How to grant permissions?
+2. **How to grant permissions?**

-   Permissions are encoded using a bitmask of length n that is a multiple of 24.
+    Permissions are encoded using a bitmask of length *n* that is a multiple of 24.
-   Each permission is represented by a 1 on the corresponding `bitmask_idx`-th position in the bitmask, indicating that
+    Each permission is represented by a `1` at the corresponding `bitmask_idx`-th position in the bitmask, indicating that
     the permission is granted.

-3. Base64-encoded the bitmask
+3. **Base64-encoded bitmask**

     | Bitmask                                          | Base64-encoded |
     |--------------------------------------------------|----------------|
     | 111111111111111111111111111111110111111101111111 | /////39/       |

-4. Decoded/Encoded JWT
+4. **Decoded/Encoded JWT**

+    Decoded JWT:
     ```json
     {
       "user_id": 1,